Remember when you were in high school and perfecting your “look” was a big deal?

 Actually, things haven’t changed that much since high school.

-But what probably has changed since you were in high school is the amount of social media networks brands can utilize for marketing.
+probably has changed since you were in high school is the amount of social media networks brands can utilize for marketing.

 All of these different social media channels require different approaches to marketing.
 But one thing that should remain consistent across these channels is your brand identity.